 When you have a crush on someone, you just can’t stop daydreaming and hoping something will happen soon enough.
+But before narrowing it down to why you should move on when your crush says no.

 On the flip side, the impression you get when your crush doesn’t like you back must be the worst feeling in the world.